Fabita98/DrunkStride/README.md

 ### Environment
 To accomplish the task, an agent and a platform are required.
-It uses a `CharacterController` to move the character along a circular path on a platform which is a plane randomly instantiated at the start of the game.
+A `CharacterController` component is used to move the character along a circular path on a platform, that is a plane randomly instantiated at the start of the game.
-These and the majority of the code has been developed in the `Movement.cs` script, analysed in the following.
+This and most of the code was developed in the `Movement.cs` script, which is analysed below.

 ### Methods and variables